LionWeb-io/mps-meetup-2023/properties-parser/Readme.md

 # Properties Parser

-This is a Parser based on Kolasu and compatible with LIonWeb.
+This is a Parser based on Kolasu and compatible with LionWeb.

 This project can produce a fat jar (i.e., an executable jar containing all dependencies) which can be executed from the command line to:

-1. Produce the Properties metamodel in LIonWeb format
+1. Produce the PROPS metamodel in LionWeb format
-2. Produce the StarLasu metamodel, on which the Properties metamodel depend
+2. Produce the StarLasu metamodel
-2. Parsing a properties file and produce an AST, in LIonWeb format
+2. Parsing a properties file and produce an AST, in LionWeb PROPS format

 ## Invoking the Command Line Interface